the-lupaxa-project/.github/GOVERNANCE.md

 ## 9. Contact

-For general questions, see [SUPPORT.md](SUPPORT.md) For security concerns, follow the instructions in [SECURITY.md](SECURITY.md).
+For general questions, see [Getting Support](SUPPORT.md) For security concerns, follow the instructions in the [Security Policy](SECURITY.md).
-For governance or structural questions, open a discussion in [The Lupaxa Project](https://github.com/orgs/the-lupaxa-project/discussions) organisation.
+For governance or structural questions, open a discussion in [**The Lupaxa Project**](https://github.com/orgs/the-lupaxa-project/discussions) organisation.

 <h1>&nbsp;</h1>
 <p align="center">